PMET-public/module-data-install/README.md

 This file is used to add and update Product Attributes and assign them to attribute sets.
 The codes provided in the file are used to determine if a new attribute will be created or updated.
 Product attribute configurations can be complex.
 The columns examples below are a bare minimum needed if you were createing the file manually.
 It's recommended to do a database extract.All settings are supported using database column names and values.

+*Note: There is a very specific known bug.
+If you re-load a product attribute file with an attribute type of text swatch, the option values will be duplicated.
+You will then need to remove the duplicate options*

 Query to extract attributes
 `select '' as attribute_set, eav.attribute_code, eav.frontend_input, eav.frontend_label,
 ca.is_visible,ca.is_searchable,ca.is_filterable,ca.is_comparable,ca.is_visible_on_front,ca.is_html_allowed_on_front,ca.is_used_for_price_rules,